-- 17. The Review soon discovered that the use of Conclusions was not unrelated to the way people viewed them.
-Conclusions may be considered simply as "stand alone" results of a negotiating process, or they may be seen as well in a broader context, namely that of the international refugee protection regime.
-This regime can be summarily described13 as being constituted by an intricate web of international practice and precepts drawn from refugee law, human rights law and general principles of international law, of which the 1951 Convention and its 1967 Protocol are the cornerstone of this system; UNHCR through its international protection mandate and its supervisory role in relation to international refugee instruments, is the central institution of this regime.
-An appreciation of ExCom Conclusions as part of this broader context varied notably between and within the various categories of stakeholders who were interviewed. - 18.
+- 14. The Review soon discovered that the use of Conclusions was not unrelated to the way people viewed them, especially if they were seen purely as "stand alone" results of a negotiating process, or seen as well in a broader context, namely that of the international refugee protection regime.
+This regime can be summarily described14 as being constituted by an intricate web of international practice and precepts drawn from refugee law, human rights law and general principles of international law, of which the 1951 Convention and its 1967 Protocol are the cornerstone of this system; UNHCR through its international protection mandate and its supervisory role in relation to international refugee instruments, is the central institution of this regime. - 15.
 The Executive Committee of the High Commissioner's Programme was established in 1958 and functions as a subsidiary organ of the General Assembly and has both executive and advisory responsibilities.
 Its terms of reference as reflected in the United Nations General Assembly (UNGA) Resolution 1166(XII), mainly focuses on budgetary and financial issues, but includes the following provision: "To advise the High Commissioner, at his request, in the exercise of his functions under the Statute of his Office" (para. b).
-This provision has been interpreted, especially by UNHCR, as giving the ExCom an advisory role, as distinct from an executive function, in relation to protection policy; others also link ExCom Conclusions, or at least some of them, to it.
-It is in this context that ExCom Conclusions are often described as a privileged form of advice to the High Commissioner.
-Quite recently, however, one has seen the Executive Committee (or at least Informal Consultations of the same) somewhat unwilling to respond positively to requests of the High Commissioner, mediated through the UNHCR Secretariat, for guidance, in the form of Conclusions, on a range of issues.
-This way of looking at Conclusions, plus the practice beginning in 1972 whereby the Committee also addressed its Conclusions directly to States, leads one to situate Conclusions in a broader context.
+This provision has been interpreted as giving the ExCom an advisory role on protection; others also link ExCom Conclusions, or at least some of them, to it.
+Quite recently, however, one has seen the Executive Committee (or at least Informal Consultations of the same) somewhat unwilling to respond in the form of Conclusions to the High Commissioner's request for advice on an issue.
+This fact, plus the practice beginning in 1972 whereby the Committee also addressed its Conclusions directly to States, leads one to situate Conclusions in a broader context. - 16.
+It has been noted that the primary role envisaged for the Executive Committee under its Terms of Reference was a programmatic, administrative and financial one.
+In 1962, the Executive Committee for the first time formally put the question of protection on its agenda.
+Since 1963, with the exception of 1964, the Committee has presented the results of its deliberations on protection as formal texts termed "Conclusions", except in 1963, 1970 and 1971, when they were termed "Decisions".
+IN passing it might be noted that the current numbering of Conclusions with the establishment of the Sub-Committee of the Whole on International Protection in 1975.
+Some would claim that the ten Conclusions adopted by the Executive Committee in the preceding 11 years do not differ in substance or character from the subsequent General Conclusions adopted after 1975. - 17.
+Against this background that briefly sketches the evolution of the Executive Committee's involvement in protection issues and the related development of its Conclusions, one is better able to answer the question as to what they represent.

-V. Türk, "Freedom from Fear: Refugees, the Broader Forced Displacement Context and the Underlying International Protection Regime" in Globalization, Migration and Human Rights: International Law under Review, vol. II, Collection of the Geneva Academy of International Humanitarian Law and Human Rights under the direction of V. Chetail, Brussels, 2007, pp. 475-522, p.
+14 V. Türk, "Freedom from Fear: Refugees, the Broader Forced Displacement Context and the Underlying International Protection Regime" in Globalization, Migration and Human Rights: International Law under Review, vol. II, Collection of the Geneva Academy of International Humanitarian Law and Human Rights under the direction of V. Chetail, Brussels, 2007, pp. 475-522, p.
 479.